Experience Castleton, explore Vermont.

 Undergraduate and graduate enrollment: 2,100

-Location: Our 165-acre campus includes eight residence halls and three houses, classroom buildings, a library, a 500-seat performing arts center, a 1,600-seat stadium, a new campus center, a new TV studio and radio station, and a renovated competition gymnasium, plus cross-country trails, a practice gymnasium, an observatory, a pond, tennis courts, an ice arena, an all-season dome, and athletic fields.
+Location: Our 165-acre campus includes eight residence halls and three houses, classroom buildings, a library, a 500-seat performing arts center, a 1,600-seat stadium, a LEED Gold–certified campus center, a TV studio and radio station, a competition gymnasium, a practice gymnasium, cross-country trails, a greenhouse, an observatory, pond, tennis courts, an ice arena, an all-season dome, and athletic fields.

 Student-faculty ratio: 14:1

-Academics: Over 75 programs of study for undergraduate and graduate students
+Over 75 programs of undergraduate and graduate study

 PROGRAMS OF STUDY

-• Art: Art Education, Art History, Graphic Design, Photography, Studio Art
+- Art Education, Art History, Photography, Studio Art

 • Computer Information Systems